 A good submission will be made with well-structured dossier complying with the acceptable format by the review authorities.
-To ease the reviewing process, applicants are encouraged to use appropriate cross-references in the dossier.
+For ease of review, applicants are encouraged to use appropriate cross-references in the dossier.

 Reliability, Quality, Integrity and Traceability of Submission Documents and Source Data: